AtzoriMarco/OF2025_Erlangen/Notes.md

 foamCleanTutorials
 ```

-* Try to change the time derivative to visualize the available options.
-Use the documentation to find info on methods and guidelines.
+* Change the time derivative to a random string and try to run *icoFoam* to visualize other the available options (use the documentation to find info on methods).

+#### Suggested exercises:
+1.

 ## Step 1: example with post processing